 Facebook made me aware of this: 10 Reasons I Kissed Halloween Goodbye.

-It really bothers me; I’m sure it will show below.
+The article really bothers me; I’m sure it will show below.
 Let me say up front that I know that Ms. Blake and those who advocate her views simply wish to honor Christ.
-I don’t question her motive.
+I don’t question her motives.
 I question her view of reality.
 In my opinion this boils down to some basic convictions about the nature of the world, and so the faith that nests within it.

 Here are my initial off the cuff, knee-jerk reactions:

-Leaving the oft repeated, but dubious history of the holiday that she espouses and the assumption that any of the practices, language, concepts and traditions that she participates in are free from ‘pagan origins’ to the side (I haven’t the heart to begin with that), these arguments have been used to bind tender consciences against all sorts of things: reading fiction, attending the theater, dancing etc.
+Leaving the oft repeated, but dubious history of the holiday that she espouses to one side, and ignoring the assumption that any of the practices, language, concepts and traditions that she participates in are free from ‘pagan origins’ (I haven’t the heart to begin with that), her arguments have been used to bind tender consciences against all sorts of things besides the celebration of Halloween: reading fiction, attending the theater, dancing etc.

-Syncopated music….
-Playing cards… .What has light to do with darkness?
-To this we can add Easter and Christmas.
+Syncopated music…. playing cards… what has light to do with darkness?
+To this we can add the celebration of Easter and Christmas.
 I’ve sat through many a sermon against the pagan Christmas tree.
 I’m thankful that silliness had little impact on my parents.

 So I don’t find this sort of appeal very compelling.
 When I note the things that are allowed in the lives of those who condemn Halloween- though deemed obviously illicit by others because of the very arguments here presented, I go ‘Hmmm.’
 It seems to me that the answer in each of these cases ought to be intentionality and discernment.
-When the response is don’t taste; don’t touch, children resent the loss.
-Perhaps more importantly they come to be embarrassed by (or worse to embrace) the view of reality that the position assumes.
+When the response is a blanket ‘don’t taste; don’t touch’, children resent the loss.
+Perhaps more importantly they come to be embarrassed by (or worse, to embrace) the view of reality that the position assumes.

-Perhaps Evangelicals would do well to explore the limits of the modernity that is so radical a foundation of their tradition by considering more ancient visions of the Christian faith.
+Perhaps Evangelicals would do well to explore the limits of the Modernity that is foundation of their tradition by considering more ancient visions of the Christian faith.
 If they were to explore other writers- Chesterton, MacDonald, etc they might find…

 ‘Suppose you were told that there was a tiger in the next room: you would know that you were in danger and would probably feel fear.
 But if you were told “There is a ghost in the next room,” and believed it, you would feel, indeed, what is often called fear, but of a different kind.
 It would not be based on the knowledge of danger, for no one is primarily afraid of what a ghost may do to him, but of the mere fact that it is a ghost.
 It is “uncanny” rather than dangerous, and the special kind of fear it excites may be called Dread.
 With the Uncanny one has reached the fringes of the Numinous.
 Now suppose that you were told simply “There is a might spirit in the room” and believed it.
 Your feelings would then be even less like the mere fear of danger: but the disturbance would be profound.
 You would feel wonder and a certain shrinking–described as awe, and the object which excites it is the Numinous.’